lvan-gef/norminette-check/README.md

 ## Overview

-This Neovim plugin seamlessly integrates Norminette, the coding style checker used in 42 schools, into your Neovim workflow.
+This plugin integrates Norminette, the coding style checker used in 42 schools, into your Neovim.
 It allows you to run Norminette on your .c or .h file without leaving your editor, displaying results conveniently in Neovim's quickfix list.

 ## Features